Every year, thousands of college students die from alcohol-related accidents.

 Binge drinking on college campuses is a major concern for school administrators, parents, and even students.

 Excessive drinking has been linked to increased risk of poor academic performance, criminal behavior, and unsafe sexual practices.
-Every year more than 1,800 college students die from alcohol-related accidents.
-Nearly 700,000 students are assaulted by another peer who has been drinking.
+Every year more than

 When people drink alcohol on an empty stomach, it can raise their risk of experiencing its negative effects.

 That’s one of the reasons that some experts are concerned about a phenomenon known as “drunkorexia.”